ste7anste7an/lvgl_for_MicroBlocks/README.md

 ## Library
 You need to add the LVGL library to Microblocks.
 Download the `lvgl.ubl` [library from the github](https://github.com/ste7anste7an/smallvm_lms/raw/refs/heads/dev/lvgl_mb/microblocks/lvgl.ubl) and drag in into the library area in the IDE.

+## Examples

+Some example code that can be run on an M5Stack Cre 2 without additional hardware, can be found in the [M5core 2 LVGL directory](https://github.com/ste7anste7an/smallvm_lms/tree/dev/lvgl_mb/microblocks/m5core2).

 # LVGL library
 ## Objects
 In MicroBlcoks all widgets objects have a name.
 The name is used to reference its objects.
 If you create a button with name `btn`, than you can use the name `btn` to set its position, change it's size and change it's text.
 The objects are internally stored in a map in which the objects are indexed with their names.